Unsupervised Deep Video Denoising: Experiments and Results

 \textbf{Use of temporal information.} UDVD estimates each frame from $k$ surrounding contiguous frames.
 To validate the effect of using more temporal information, we tested $k \in \{1,3,5\}$.
-As shown in Table~\ref{tab:test_data}, performance improves substantially and monotonically with $k$ (see Section \ref{sec:ablation} for validation on more noise levels and visual comparisons).
-This is consistent with the literature on supervised learning \cite{fastdvdnet}.
-The performance gains arising from operating on a longer-duration temporal interval are more substantial at higher noise levels.
-Analysis of UDVD shows that the network tends to ignore temporally distant frames at lower noise levels (see Fig~\ref{fig:jacobian} and Section \ref{sec:thorough_analysis}).
+As shown in Table~\ref{tab:test_data}, performance improves substantially and monotonically with $k$ (see Suppl.
+B for more noise levels ).
+This is in agreement with the literature on supervised learning \cite{fastdvdnet}.
+The performance gains arising from a longer temporal context are more substantial at higher noise levels (see Table~\ref{tab:test_data}).
+This is consistent with our analysis in Section~\ref{sec:analysis} which shows that, at low noise levels, UDVD($k=5$) tends to ignore the distant frames, but relies on them more at higher noise levels (see Figure~\ref{fig:jacobian} \& Suppl.~G).

 \textbf{Generalization across noise levels.} UDVD generalizes strongly across noise levels not encountered during training.
 The results in Table~\ref{tab:test_data} are obtained with a network trained only at a fixed noise level of $\sigma=30$.
-This generalization ability is consistent with previous bias-free networks for image denoising~\cite{biasfree}.
-See Section \ref{sec:generalisation} for additional discussion and results.
+This generalization ability is consistent with bias-free networks for image denoising~\cite{biasfree}.
+See Suppl.~F for more discussion and results.

-\textbf{Unsupervised denoising from limited data.} In order to validate our approach on a more challenging setting that is closer to the practical applications of unsupervised denoising, we trained and tested UDVD on four individual videos.
-As shown in Table~\ref{tab:single_video}, when combined with data augmentation, this version of UDVD achieves comparable results to the version trained on the DAVIS dataset, even though the DAVIS dataset is 80 times larger (60 videos, with 4219 total frames) and includes different realizations of the added noise.
+\textbf{Raw videos with real noise.} We train UDVD on the first 9 realizations of the 5 videos from the test set of the raw video dataset (see Section~\ref{sec:datasets}), holding out the last realization for early stopping.
+We compare our performance with RViDeNet~\cite{rawvideo} which is pre-trained on a simulated dataset and then fine-tuned with supervision on 6 training videos from the raw video dataset.
+UDVD outperforms RViDeNet at all noise levels (see Table~\ref{tab:raw_video} and Fig~\ref{fig:real_data}).
+Note that UDVD was directly trained on the mosaiced raw videos.
+Existing unsupervised video denoising methods, like MF2F, cannot be applied directly on this dataset as their pre-trained backbone expects an input in the RGB domain (more details in Suppl.
+E).